ScaleSec/terraform_aws_scp/hipaa_scp/README.md

 # hipaa_iam_notes

-- Below are notes based off research between IAM permissions and the hipaa service list located here: https://aws.amazon.com/compliance/hipaa-eligible-services-reference/
+- Below are notes based off research between IAM permissions and the HIPAA service list located here: https://aws.amazon.com/compliance/hipaa-eligible-services-reference/
 - Be aware that some services are not granular enough in IAM to distinguish between compliance flavors.
 IE: ElastiCache redis v memcached.

 ### These services are not in IAM